 A nonprofit organization’s mission is to ensure the prosperity of a cause, involving the public or charity, that requires additional funding and support.
-Bylaws are established by a nonprofit in the form of a written document stating the set rules of its internal operating systems.
-These founded principals reinforce the organization’s accountability and transparency.
+Bylaws are established by a nonprofit as a written document stating the set rules of its internal operating systems.
+These founded principles reinforce the organization’s accountability and transparency.

 Summary